-In this article we are going to explain you, the Case Sensitivity problems occur while working with Lookup in SSIS with example.
-In this example we are going to use OLE DB Connection to connect with SQL Server 2014.
+In this article, we are going to explain to you the Case Sensitivity problems that occur while working with SSIS Lookup Transformation with an example.
+In this example, we are going to use the OLE DB Connection to connect with SQL Server.

-Before you start creating your package, Let us see the Lookup table and its data before we start creating the package.
+Before you start creating your SSIS lookup case sensitivity package, Let us see the Lookup table in SQL Server and its data

-If you observe the lookup and source table, Data is same but they differ in Case.
+If you observe the lookup and source table, the Data is the same but differs in Case.

 Configuring SSIS Lookup Transformation

 STEP 1: Drag and drop the Data Flow Task from the toolbox to the control flow region.
 And rename it as SSIS Lookup Transformation Case Sensitivity.

 Double click on it will open the data flow tab.

 STEP 2: Drag and drop OLE DB Source from the toolbox to the data flow region.
 Double-click on the OLE DB source in the data flow region, open the connection manager settings.

 From the above screenshot, you can observe that We selected [Employees] Database as a source database and [Lookup Transformation Source] as a source table